 What we don’t: Heavy and expensive.

 For professionals and discerning enthusiasts, the 14-24mm f/2.8 is Nikon’s top wide-angle zoom and captures exceptionally sharp images throughout its range.
 In addition, autofocus is fast and accurate and the f/2.8 maximum aperture is impressive for a lens of this type.
 What are the shortcomings of the Nikon 14-24mm?
 It’s heavy at over 34 ounces and costs nearly $2,000.
-You also can expect distortion at the wide end but this can be corrected in-camera on new Nikon DSLRs like the D750 and D810.
+You also can expect distortion at the wide end but this can be corrected in-camera on new Nikon DSLRs like the D810 and D750.
 For serious wide-angle photographers, and particular those who shoot ultra-wide, the Nikon 14-24mm is an excellent choice.
-Those looking to save should consider the 16-35mm f/4 below.
+Those looking to save should consider the Nikon 16-35mm f/4 or Tamron 15-30mm f/2.8 below.

 Category: Wide angle